PThao2931/Explore-Ecommerce-Dataset/README.md

 ### Key Insights:
 The report highlights monthly traffic trends for Q1 2017, showing post-holiday fluctuations and seasonal patterns.
 It establishes baseline metrics for visits, pageviews, and transactions, enabling conversion rate analysis to assess sales performance and user behavior.

-### Business Impact:
-This analysis supports resource planning for peak periods, evaluates Q1 marketing effectiveness, and provides historical benchmarks for year-over-year performance tracking.

-These insights will also guide optimization of Q2 marketing campaigns, landing page structure, and content relevance to sustain conversion efficiency improvements.

 ### Out come
 ![result](https://github.com/PThao2931/Explore-Ecommerce-Dataset/blob/main/query1.png)
 ### The growth rate is given by: